-McKenna W. Diseases of the myocardium and endocardium.
+McKenna W, Elliott P. Diseases of the myocardium and endocardium.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 60.
+Goldman's Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 60.

 Warnes CA. Pregnancy and heart disease.
-In: Bonow RO, MannDL, Zipes DP, Libby P, eds.
+In: Bonow RO, Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 82.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 78.

-- Last reviewed on 6/8/2012
+- Last reviewed on 5/5/2016

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.